helium/HIP/0075-mobile-poc-initiate-programmatic-minting-and-updated-emissions-curve.md

 </table>
 <b>* 50B pre-mine</b>

+Full emissions schedule of HIP53 and HIP75 can be downloaded [here](./0075-mobile-poc-programmatic-minting/mobile-emissions-schedule-HIP53-vs-HIP75.pdf)

 The economic part of this HIP changes when MOBILE tokens come into existence, and the max supply of 250B MOBILE that was specified in the HIP53.
 With new schedule the max supply of tokens will be 200B MOBILE.
 Below are charts to help visualize the proposed changes in minting schedule and the total supply of MOBILE tokens.